quarkslab/irma/docs/probes/install.rst

     $ pip install -r /opt/irma/irma-probe/requirements.txt
     [...]

-If everything has gone well, you should have installed the python application on your system.
+If everything has gone well, the python application is now installed on your system.
 The next step is to configure it for your platform and to enable the analyzers you need.